ElektraInitiative/libelektra/doc/tutorials/elektra-merge-integration.md

 [general knowledge about configuration file handling in Debian](https://wiki.debian.org/ConfigPackages).

-This guide explains how to use ucf's new `--three-way-merge-command` functionality in conjunction with Elektra in order to utilize Elektra's powerful tools in order to allow automatic three-way merges of your package's configuration during upgrades in a way that is more reliable than a diff3 merge.
+This guide explains how to use ucf's new `--three-way-merge-command` functionality in conjunction with Elektra in order to utilize Elektra’s powerful tools in order to allow automatic three-way merges of your package's configuration during upgrades in a way that is more reliable than a diff3 merge.
 This guide assumes that you are familiar with ucf already and are just trying to implement the `--three-way-merge-command` option